sagemath/trac_to_gh/Issue 6380.md

 # Issue 6380: [with patch, needs review] Allow NTL to build on Solaris with Sun or GNU linker

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6380

 Original creator: drkirkby